DasLab/big_library_design/README.md

 ### Structural checks

-The following structural checks aim to ensure the added sequences interfere with the sequence of interest during the experimental reacivity study.
+The following structural checks aim to ensure the added sequences interfere with the sequence of interest during the experimental reactivity study.

-#### 1. Padding and barcode are all independent domain
+#### 1. Padding and barcode are independently folded domains

 ![structure check 1](documentation/struct_check1.png)

-We check that the 3' pad, 5' pad, and barcode do not interact with eachother, the sequence of interest, or the constant regions.
+We check that the 3' pad, 5' pad, and barcode do not interact with each other, the sequence of interest, or the constant regions.

 #### 2. Padding and barcode fold as desired